 There’s little question that Keynes’s book definitively shaped many Europeans and Americans’ view of the Treaty of Versailles.
-Within six months of Economic Consequences’ publication, it had been translated into 12 languages.
+Within six months of the publication of Economic Consequences, it had been translated into 12 languages.
 The book was regularly cited by Germans from across the political spectrum who felt humiliated by their nation’s defeat.
-Keynes’s claim that Versailles amounted to the imposition of “a Carthaginian peace” upon Germany also raised grave doubts in public opinion in the Allied countries about the Treaty’s basic justice.
+Keynes’s claim that Versailles amounted to the imposition of “a Carthaginian peace” upon Germany also raised grave doubts in public opinion in the Allied countries about the treaty’s basic justice.

 In following decades many scholars, most notably the French economist Étienne Mantoux, challenged the economic analysis of Economic Consequences.
 Mantoux disputed Keynes’s claim that Germany couldn’t possibly sustain reparations on the demanded scale without reducing itself to penury.
 Contrary to Keynes’s predictions, Mantoux showed that Germany’s economy recovered after the war much faster than expected.
 Germany’s coal exports and national saving rate in the 1920s, for instance, vastly exceeded Keynes’s forecasts.
 Mantoux also illustrated that German armaments-spending in the 1930s dwarfed Germany’s reparations bill.
 So much for an inability to pay.